This thread brings together resources and advice for helping people to get started with reading.

 There are many book clubs here on the forums.
 For a complete overview and guide to which book club might be right for you, check out the Master List of Book Clubs.

-Reading along with a book club can provide not only motivation and pacing, but also a great community of willing people able to help you out with any questions, as well as a vocabulary list.
-This can even help you tackle harder content than you’d otherwise be able to manage.
+Reading along with a book club can provide not only motivation and pacing, but also a great community of willing people able to help you out with any questions, as well as a vocabulary list for the more beginner-focused clubs.

 People are always happy to answer further questions even after the club has finished the book, so check out the Master List to see whether the book you’re interested in reading has already been tackled.
-It can be a good place to look for ideas too, and there is a Comparison of Book Club Picks which might help you choose between the Beginner and Intermediate picks.
+It can be a good place to look for ideas too, and there is a Comparison of Book Club Picks which might help you choose if you’re looking at the Beginner and Intermediate picks.

-If you’re interested in undertaking some extensive reading (多読), where you focus on quantity for maximum exposure rather than absolute understanding, check out the 多読 thread.
+If you’re interested in undertaking some extensive reading (多読), where you focus on quantity for maximum exposure rather than perfect understanding, check out the 多読 thread.
 You might find it helpful for motivation, and perhaps a good place to find book recommendations and moral support!

 Sources of Reading Material